-- For the cheesecake layer: Blend all ingredients in a high-speed blender or food processor until smooth and creamy.
+- For the cheesecake layer: Blend all ingredients in a high-speed blender or food processor until completely smooth and creamy.
 An immersion blender should work fine too.

 - Use 2 different tablespoons to dollop the brownie batter and the cheesecake batter into the pan.

 - Bake in the oven for about 30-45 minutes or until a toothpick comes out almost clean (not wet but not dry either).
-So test the center after 30 minutes, then after 35 minutes etc. Do NOT overbake the brownies!
+So test the center after 30 minutes, then after 35 minutes, etc. Do NOT over-bake the brownies!
 I have a gas oven and it took about 40 minutes until they turned out perfect.
-But they might be done after only 35 minutes or even less with a different oven (and with a larger baking pan).
+But they might be done after only 35 minutes or even less with a different oven (or different sized pan).
 So pay close attention.

 - Let cool completely before you cut it into bars.
-The vegan cheesecake brownies taste best on the second day so don't eat them all on the first day.
+The brownies taste best on the second day, so don't eat them all on the first day.
+Enjoy!

-- You can use ground chia seeds instead of flax seeds.
+- Flax seeds: You can use ground chia seeds instead of flax seeds.

-- Any plant-based milk like almond milk, oat milk, coconut milk etc is fine.
+- Milk: Any plant-based milk like almond milk, oat milk, coconut milk, etc is fine.

-- You could try using a vegan cream cheese (which is not soy-based) instead of silken tofu (if you cannot eat soy products).
+- Soy-free version: You can use almond-based cream cheese (e.g. from Kite Hill) instead of silken tofu if you cannot eat soy products.
 I would leave out the oil/vegan butter if you use vegan cream cheese.
 Don't omit the cornstarch though!